JadenMajid/CPSC-Notes/Math/Collections/Sets/Convex.md

 ---
 tags:
-  - Math/Norms
+  - math/norms
-  - Machine-Learning
+  - machine-learning
-  - Machine-Learning/CPSC340
+  - machine-learning/CPSC340
 ---
 Convexity is when any two points within a given area can be joined, without leaving the area.
 The "opposite" of convexity is [[Concave|Concavity]], however the two are not [[Disjoint]].
 For example f(x)=0 is both convex and [[Concave]].